xcart/xcart-docs/_pages/kb_en/seo_and_promotion/seo_and_analytics/seo-friendly_urls.md

 }
 ```

-You should set the location to the corresponding directory if your X-Cart installation is placed in a subdirectory of your web root.
+You should set the location to the corresponding folder if your X-Cart installation is placed in a subfolder of your web root.

 ### Configuration for X-Cart 5.3.1 and earlier